setavenger/go-bip352/README.md

 ## Todo

 - [ ] Consider using fixed length byte arrays instead of slice, will help with "type-safety" of keys, hashes, compressed, x-only, scalars
-- [ ] Find and replace for bytes.Equal
 - [x] Sending vectors passing
 - [ ] Receiving vectors passing
 - [ ] Include vin checking module (include functionality that allows for checking whether inputs are eligible according to the BIP)